Medical Club of Philadelphia

 There were many details requiring attention.
 The President wanted a list of all of the speakers and their subjects.
 Dinner must be served promptly at eight o'clock.
 The President's flag was sent on ahead and was to be returned promptly, following the program.
 A secret service man arrived one day prior to the event to inspect the hotel kitchen and other areas.

 The Presidential party traveled in his private train car.
-Accompanying him were his secretary, Charles D. Hilles, his assistant scorctary, his military aide, Major Butt, a stenographer, two secret service
+Accompanying him was his secretary, Charles D. Hilles, his assistant secretary, his military aide, Major Butt, a stenographer, two secret services

 From 7: 15 P.M. until nearly 8:00 o'clock the President shook hands with the dinner guests at the Bellevue-Stratford.
 There were only three people in the receiving line: Major Butt, The President and Dr. Rodman.

 A banquet for 323 persons was ready in the Clover Room.
 His two Secret Service men were seated on either side of him during dinner.
 There had been concern about serving wine, The President did not drink it, but did not object to its being served.
 Each dinner guest was given a menu with an autographed picture of the President.
 Following dinner they moved to the Grand Ballroom, filled with more than a thousand physicians and guests assembled for the Reception.
 Dr. Rodman spoke first, offering an extended, laudatory introduction of President Taft.
 He extolled Taft's many achievements in the areas of sanitation and health.
 The President was received with enthusiastic cheers.
 Following his speech, there were several other shorter presentations by Dr. S. Weir Mitchell, the President, and the Past President of the American Medical Association and three Surgeons General.
 The texts of these speeches were recorded in the Journal of the American Medical Association.
 Dr. Rodman's extended introduction of the President was included in abridged form.